flutter/website/pull_request_template.md

-NOTE: We love contributions, but we hate spam.
+HIGHLIGHTED POINT- We love contributions, but we hate spam.
 If your PR doesn't improve flutter.dev, we'll close it and label it as `invalid`.

 Fixes #<issue number>.